 TIP: Safety Wing is a very affordable travel health insurance.
 We have been with them for several years and are really happy with their services.

 For some medicines, you need to have a medication statement to be able to bring it across borders.
 Especially when you are planning to bring quite a lot, as you are going on a big trip for a long period of time.
 So, if you are using medication, ask your general practitioner if you need a statement.
 He or she will be able to provide it to you.

 Documents you need for a big trip

-Traveling most probably means crossing country borders and being far away from home.
+For many, traveling probably means crossing country borders and being far away from home.
 At least far enough to get in a lot of trouble if any of your documents seems to be invalid or stolen.
-That for you have to prepare a couple of things when it comes to documents!
+Prepare a couple of documents if things go wrong!

 Obviously, you are going to need a passport.
 Not just to collect stamps, but to be able to travel across country borders.
 If you plan on going away for a really long time, it might be handy to extend your passport just before you leave your home country.
 This way it is valid for the longest possible time and it will save you some hassle during your trip to extend your passport in a foreign country.

-If you are going away for a couple of months or a year or so, make sure your passport is at least valid until 6 months after turning back to your home country.
-A lot of countries you can only enter when your passport is at least valid until 6 months after your arrival date.
+If you are going away for a couple of months or a year or so, make sure your passport is at least valid until 6 months after returning back to your home country.
+In a lot of countries, you can only enter when your passport is at least valid for 6 months after your arrival date.

 If you don’t have a driver’s license, don’t bother!
 Skip this part and go on to the next point.
 If you do have a driver’s license, check it out.
 Until when is it valid and is it worth it to extend your license before you leave?